KSP-KOS/KOS/doc/source/structures/misc/time.rst

     :access: Get only
     :type: :struct:`Scalar` (float)

-    Total Seconds in the TimeSpan, including fractonal part.
+    *TOTAL* Seconds in the TimeSpan, including fractonal part.
 Note this is NOT the same as :attr:`TimeSpan:SECOND` (singular), because this is the total span of time expressed in seconds, and not just the leftover seconds in the last minute of the span.